 - reducing stress where possible.

-Your doctor may prescribe medicines, such as hormone replacement therapy (HRT) or tibolone.
+Your doctor may prescribe medicines, such as hormone replacement therapy (HRT) tibolone (a synthetic hormone).
 These are medicines that help ease symptoms of menopause.

 Hormone replacement therapy

 HRT is the most common treatment for menopause symptoms.
 It reduces the symptoms of menopause by replacing oestrogen, which is normally produced by the ovaries.
 It can be used before, during and after menopause.

 HRT generally helps ease the hot flushes and night sweats.
 It also may help prevent certain conditions such as colon cancer, macular degeneration and osteoporosis, but this will depend on the type of HRT you are prescribed.
 The protective effects wear off after you stop using HRT.

 On the other hand, HRT may be linked with a slight increase in the risks of some medical conditions, such as:

 - venous thromboembolism.